 Values and culture

 In many companies, employees document values.
 But, in vertical organizations, everyone lives out these values daily.
-The leadership team drives every organizational process with these values.
-This includes recruitment performance management and compensation.
+The leadership team drives every organizational process with these values, including recruitment, performance management, and compensation.

 This consistent practice fosters a strong culture.
 Employees believe they can perform their best in the pursuit of excellence.
-Leaders model these values.
-It sets an example for all levels of the organization.
-This unified culture ensures everyone understands and works towards the same organizational goals.
-This reinforces the importance of these values in achieving organizational success.
+Leaders model these values, setting an example for all levels of the organization.
+This unified culture ensures everyone understands and works towards the same organizational goals, reinforcing the importance of these values in achieving organizational success.

 Decision-making and communication

 The business owner makes all major decisions.
 After making these decisions, you communicate them to your middle management team.
-Managers break down these decisions into actionable tasks.
-They then convey the required work processes to employees.
+Managers break down these decisions into actionable tasks and convey the required work processes to employees.

 Communication within a vertical organization follows formal channels, ensuring clarity and consistency.
 The structured and predictable flow of information helps maintain order and efficiency.
-Managers act as the link between top leadership and employees.
-This ensures everyone understands and implements directives.
+Managers act as the link between top leadership and employees, ensuring everyone understands and implements directives.

 Performance and excellence

-In a vertical organization, you do not tolerate mediocre performance and results.
+In a vertical organization, mediocre performance and results are not tolerated.
 A visionary leadership team inspires every employee to create value in every activity.
 The pursuit of excellence becomes a standard for all aspects of the business.

 Leaders provide the necessary support and resources for employees to meet these standards.